Langtang Valley Trek Details:

 People and Culture:

 On top of experiencing rich Tibetan culture, trekkers can visit Kyanjin Gompa (an ancient monastery) located at 3800m during the trek.
-Kyanjin Gompa is the last destination of the trekking.
+Kyanjin Gompa is the last destination of the trek.
 This trek can be once in a lifetime spiritual trip for those fascinated by the Buddhist religion.

 On 25th April 2015 a massive 7.8 earthquake hit Nepal.
 The Langtang village located 1 hour from Kyanjin Gompa was wiped out by the ice and rock avalanche triggered by the earthquake.
 More than 180 local people died along with trekkers.
-The village is currently in rebuilding process, so any interested trekkers with sufficient skills to contribute can spend few day to rebuild the village.

 Please drop your message below!